-Hue is the best city in Vietnam for connecting with some of the country's unique character and atmosphere - as well history, culture and cuisine.
-It still has some of the charm that captivated me in Vietnam decades ago.
+Hue is the best city in Vietnam for connecting with some of the country's unique character and atmosphere - as well as history, culture and cuisine.
+Hue still has much of the unique charm that captivated me in Vietnam decades ago.

-Hue, capital of Vietnam from 1802 until 1945, is at the centre of most things in Vietnam's turbulent modern history.
-But it has retreated from centre of Vietnam's story since the end of the war in 1975.
+The capital of Vietnam from 1802 until 1945, Hue was at the centre of most things in Vietnam's turbulent modern history - including the Vietnam War.
+But it has retreated from centre-stage since the end of the war in 1975.

 Hue travel highlights